 Failure to maintain a safe distance from the car ahead can cause rear-end crashes.
 It is even more dangerous in bad weather conditions, such as wet or slippery roads, when the car takes a longer distance to come to a full stop.

 Drunk drivers believe they are in full control of the vehicle, but it is not true.
 A drunk driver has reduced reflexes and reduced ability to process information.
 Drunk driving is illegal in the state of Louisiana.
 Thus, an at-fault driver may be deemed to have acted with gross negligence.
 This means that the injury victim may be eligible to receive punitive damages.

 Aggressive driving accidents are most likely to cause severe accidents with fatalities.
 Tailgating and speeding are two common examples of aggressive behavior of drivers in traffic accidents.
 In this case, the driver at fault may be found guilty of gross negligence, not only failure in their duty of care.

 Over the years, our accident law firm has prepared many collision insurance claims for accident victims.
 Many of them were involved in a major car accident, resulting in severe injuries, such as:

-They usually required long and expensive medical treatments, and some would need ongoing physical therapy, life care and assistive devices (wheelchairs, walking frames, etc.).
+They usually require long and expensive medical treatments, and some would need ongoing physical therapy, life care, and assistive devices (wheelchairs, walking frames, etc.).
 However, even accident victims who suffered minor injuries spent time in hospital and accumulated bills for their medical treatment.

 The Civil Code of Louisiana art.
 2323 states that being partly at fault for your car accident does not make you ineligible to request damages from the fault party.
 However, the settlement amount you win shall be reduced by the percentage of responsibility you have for your accident.